Magnetic Bulk Photovoltaic Effect in Bernal Bilayer Graphene: Results and discussion

+The band structures and shift current responses computed for the zigzag nanoribbon at $B_z = 0$ and $B_z = 1000$ T can be found in Secs.~S4 and S5 of the Supplemental Material, respectively.
+It is noteworthy that even under strong $B_z$, the nanoribon with finite width retains certain band dispersion, and the shift current response is not entirely suppressed.
+Such effects due to the finite width are not visible in the 2D bulk model studies previously.

+In Fig.~\ref{fig:ribbon sc} we show the shift current conductivity component $\sigma^{yxx}$ under different $B_z$ strengths ranging from $-50$ to $50$ T. Examining the resonant frequencies and compare them to the gap sizes shown in Fig.~S1 of the Supplemental Material, one realizes that the edge states (characaterized by the flattened parts in the band structure) has exactly zero contribution to the shift current response, despite their tempting JDOS profile indicated in Fig.~S2 of the Supplemental Material.

-In Fig.~\ref{fig:ribbon sc} we show the shift current conductivity component $\sigma^{yxx}$ under different vertical magnetic field strengths ranging from $-10$ to $10$ Tesla along the $z$-direction.
-We trace the variation of $\sigma^{yxx}$ at two fixed photon frequencies, $\omega = 0.48$ eV and $\omega = 0.95$ eV in Figs.~\ref{fig:ribbon sc} (b) and (c) respectively.
-We observe again the variation of the shift current conductivity as an even function of the magnetic field.
-But the relation between $\Delta \sigma^{yyy}$ and $B_z$ differs by light frequency.
-At $\omega = 0.48~\mathrm{eV}$, a roughly linear relation is found on both sides of the $B_z = 0$.
-In contrast, a well-fit parabolic relation is manifested if the light frequency is fixed at $\omega = 0.95~\mathrm{eV}$.
-Examining other light frequencies may show more complicated relations (not shown in the main text), but the even-function feature is retained.
-We have experimented both fittings with linear and parabolic trends.
-The trend shown in Fig.~\ref{fig:ribbon sc} is determined by the one greater $R^2$ value.
+We trace the variation of $\sigma^{yxx}$ at two fixed photon frequencies, $\omega = 0.26$ eV and $\omega = 0.95$ eV in Figs.~\ref{fig:ribbon sc} (b) and (c) respectively.
+We observe again the variation of the shift current conductivity as an even function of the magnetic field, as it should.
+But the detailed relation between the shift current and $B_z$ differs by light frequency.
+In the close vicinity of $B_z = 0$, the smooth curves can be approximated by a parabolic relation.
+But going farther beyond, more various funcitonal relation appears and depend strongly on the photon frequency.

-Following the same spririt of the energy resolved JDOS, we perform an energy-momentum resolution analysis of the shift current component $\sigma^{yxx}$ in Fig.~\ref{fig:ll connections}(a), where we comput and show the momentum-resolved SC tensor $\tilde{\sigma}^{yxx}(\omega, k_x)$ given by: